SebastianGrans/ROS2-Point-Cloud-Demo/README.md

 ### Subscriber demo
 This demo is similar to the one above, but rather than relying on RViz, we instead use [Open3D](http://www.open3d.org/) for visualization.

+**Note:** This is not yet fully optimized.
+It needs to be threaded such that the Open3D interface is responsive.

 #### Running from launch file